Chickasaw Cultural Center FAQs

 What is the price of admission?

 There is no “admission” or charge to enter the campus.
-You can follow the paths throughout campus, visit the gift shop, browse the Aaholiitobli’ Honor Garden, go to the Traditional Village, make an appointment to research genealogy at Holisso: The Center for Study of Chickasaw History and Culture and tour our art gallery—all for free.
-Stomp dance demonstrations are Monday through Saturday at 11 a.m. and 2 p.m.
+You can follow the paths throughout campus, visit the gift shop, browse the Aaholiitobli’ Honor Garden, go to the Traditional Village, make an appointment to research genealogy at Holisso: The Center for Study of Chickasaw History and Culture and tour our art galleries—all for free.
+Stomp dance demonstrations are Tuesday through Saturday at 11 a.m. and 2 p.m.
 Stomp dance demonstrations and cultural demonstrations are also free of charge to all visitors.

 What costs exist on campus?

-The only charges you will encounter on campus are for food at the Aaimpa’ Café, items in the gift shop or entrance into the Chikasha Poya Exhibit Center.
+The only charges you will encounter on campus are for items in the gift shop or entrance into the Chikasha Poya Exhibit Center.
 Please see our Rates page for more information.

 Can I bring my pet to the Cultural Center?